chakra-guy/qpoll/api/REVIEW.md

 - Should I care about doc-tests?

 - Should this: `{:error, :published_poll_cant_be_modified}` be a changeset error?

   - Is that okey that this leaks into the web boundry?

+- is that okey that validation funciton that's in `publish_changeset` depends on the fact the the associations are always preloaded?

 # Resources